June 7, 2022

 I think these days there are more places freelancers can pitch to—you’re not restricted so much geographically because it’s easy to find online outlets, find editors’ names, and pitch your ideas outside of your own location.

 Twitter is a good place to find editors looking for pitches and story ideas— just follow the hashtags.
-I follow #freelancechat and #freelancepitches as a good search term to find calls for pitches.
+I follow #freelancechat and #freelancepitches as good search terms to find calls for pitches.
 You can search using specific phrases (with quotation marks) such as “Pitch Me”, “Call for Pitches”, “Looking for writers”, “Call for writers.”
 There are sites like Pitchwhiz where you can find a huge number of publications to pitch to.

 Have you always worked freelance?